42BV/restzilla/README.md

 ### Service ###

 Services can have a custom implementation.
-By implemening the CrudService interface your services will automatically be detected.
+By implementing the CrudService interface your services will automatically be detected.
 In the lines of convention of configuration we offer an extendable template class:

 ```java
 @Service